jabranr/jabranr.github.io-legacy/_posts/2014-05-17-wordpress-to-github-with-jekyll-sass-gruntjs.markdown

 Then imported the `/bootstrap.scss` file into website’s custom Sass file.
 Now not only I can simply comment out the unwanted parts of TWBS to exclude the code from final CSS file but I can also setup custom values for TWBS Sass variables.
 Additionally, I can even make use of TWBS Sass `mixin` too.

 Grunt.js once again, automated the compiling of TWBS Sass and my custom Sass files into one CSS file and then minified it further to save more bytes on overall size.
 This not only reduced the overall CSS file size but also killed the extra HTTP request(s).
 I also used [imagemin](https://github.com/gruntjs/grunt-contrib-imagemin) task in Grunt.js to compress images used in the website.
-Here is a complete list of all tasks in Gruntfile.js for this project:
+Here is a complete list<sup>5</sup> of all tasks in Gruntfile.js for this project:

 * grunt-contrib-concat
 * grunt-contrib-uglify